JoshEngels/MultiDimensionalFeatures/README.md

 ## Reproducing each figure

-Below are instructions to reproduce each figure (aspirationally)
+Below are instructions to reproduce each figure (aspirationally).

 All needed dependencies are in requirements.txt; we recommend you create a new conda environment with these libraries, e.g.:
 ```